-Good health is important to job performance.
-Employees will present evidence of good health, in the form of a physical examination report, prior to their employment with the school district.
+The Corning Community School District believes good health is important to job performance.
+School bus drivers will present evidence of good health upon initial hire and every other year in the form of a physical examination report, unless otherwise required by law or medical opinion.